ounospanas/drln_p1_navigation/README.md

 pip install .
 ```
 ### DQN algorithm
 This implementation is based on a DQN model, which is a deep Model-Free and	Off-policy RL algorithm.
 It relies also on experience replay memory a mechanism for storing the transitions that the agent observes, allowing us to randomly sample and reuse these data later.
 Thus, the samples that build up a batch are decorrelated.
-Moreover, a target network that has its weights frozen and updates them with the policy networkâ€™s weights every so often, was added to compute target action-values and ensure stability.
+Moreover, a target network that has its weights frozen and updates them with the policy network's weights every so often, was added to compute target action-values and ensure stability.

 ### Instructions
 Run the cells in the `Navigation.ipynb` to get started with training your own agent!
 An already trained model is provided in the `checkpoint.pth`.